holoviz/holoviz/doc/heps/hep2.md

   - `stacklevel` **must** be set so the warning appears in the correct place.
 Projects can implement a utiliy like the private Pandas' function [`find_stack_level`](https://github.com/pandas-dev/pandas/blob/b8a4691647a8850d681409c5dd35a12726cd94a1/pandas/util/_exceptions.py#L34) to automatically infer the right `stacklevel` number.

-- Documentation: all usage of the deprecated feature **must** be removed from the documentation, except from the section that serves as the reference API.
+- [ ] Documentation: all usage of the deprecated feature **must** be removed from the documentation, except from the section that serves as the reference API.
 Special cases (e.g. major API change) will need extra documentation.
-- Release notes: the release notes **must** list the deprecated feature.
-- Repository: all the open issues an PRs associated with the deprecated feature **must** be closed.

 When the deprecation involves the user having to change their code in a significant way (typically in a major release), maintainers should consider writing a migration guide.

-When a feature has been deprecated, its warning and documentation **must** stay in place for some time long enough to let most users find out about it.
-For example, Panel users who lock the dependencies of their application should be given sufficient time between the deprecation of a feature and its removal so as not to miss the deprecation warnings and be left with broken code, once they attempt to upgrade their version of Panel to the latest.
-A deprecated feature **can only be removed 18 months after users have been informed of its deprecation**.
-This period, introduced by this HEP, factors in the facts that:

-- Users cannot build expectations about when in time a feature is going to be removed if the deprecation indicates a version number (e.g. `'This feature will be removed in version 1.2.3'`) as the Projects don't release new versions based on a regular cadence.
-- Many HoloViz users are not professional software developers/engineers; they use Python to help them accomplish their work and as such touch code less frequently.
+3. When the deprecation is fully implemented, maintainers:

+- [ ] **Must** make sure that the PR deprecating the feature is approved by at least another maintainer, who should check that the approach above has been followed.
+- [ ] **Must** close all the open issues an PRs associated with the deprecated feature.

+4. When releasing the deprecation, maintainers:

+- [ ] **Must** include it in a major of minor release, not in a patch release.
+- [ ] **Must** list the deprecated feature in the release notes.
-Maintainers are encouraged to list the Project's active deprecations (e.g. in an *Issue*, or in the [website](https://github.com/holoviz/param/pull/922)) with enough information to infer when these deprecated features can be removed from the code base, and check regularly this listing not to miss the opportunity to remove a deprecated feature.
+- [ ] Are encouraged to list the Project's active deprecations (e.g. on the [website](https://github.com/holoviz/param/pull/922, in an *Issue*)) with enough information to infer when these deprecated features can be removed from the code base, and check regularly this listing not to miss the opportunity to remove a deprecated feature.

-When the time to remove the deprecated feature has come, maintainers **must**:
+5. When removing the deprecated feature, maintainers:

+  - [ ] **Must** ensure the removal isn't made *too soon* to let the maximum number of users find out about the deprecation.
+The recommendation is to observe a **minimum period of 6 months** between the release of the deprecation (a minimum period has been chosen in favor of a number of releases as no Project has adopted a regular release cadence).
+  - [ ] **Must** include the change in a major or minor release, not in a patch release.
-- Remove it from the code base and documentation.
+  - [ ] **Must** remove it from the code base and documentation.
-- Mention the removal in the release notes.
+  - [ ] **Must** mention the removal in the release notes.
-- Include the change in a major or minor release.
-- Close all open related issues and PRs.
+  - [ ] **Must** close all open related issues and PRs.

 #### Test suite guidelines